zeux/zeux.github.io/_posts/2017-12-30-voxel-terrain-physics.md

     touchesSolid = true;
 ```

 This lets us check the entire XZ slice of a chunk - up to 64 voxels! - for overlap with a simple instruction (on 32-bit architectures this test takes ~3 instructions), which makes it very efficient to do precise queries on reasonably large objects.
-To optimize the overhead for small objects, we make sure to create the mask for the XZ extents as fast as possible - while we could do it by iterating through XZ extents and setting bits, we note that the mask we have is really an intersection of two masks representing one vertical strip and one horizontal strip; for each direction we keep two lookup tables and combine them to get the resulting mask:
+To optimize the overhead for small objects, we make sure to create the mask for the XZ extents as fast as possible - while we could do it by iterating through XZ extents and setting bits, we note that the mask we have is really an intersection of two masks representing one vertical strip and one horizontal strip; for each direction we keep a lookup table and combine the lookup results to get the resulting mask:

 ```cpp
 uint64_t mask = masksVer[cmin.x][cmax.x] & masksHor[cmin.z][cmax.z];